Table of Contents on Multidimension

 4.2.1 Driving Simulator

-Driving simulators are devices often integrated into video games that offer a realistic experience of driving.
-For example, in the field of driving education, simulators allow beginners to practice in virtual environments before taking the wheel in real conditions, reducing the risks of accidents and fostering confidence in novice drivers.
-In the entertainment industry, driving simulators offer thrilling experiences to players, who can drive race cars at dizzying speeds or explore open worlds by driving various types of vehicles.
+Driving simulators are devices often integrated into video games that offer a realistic driving experience.
+For example, in the field of driving education, simulators allow beginners to practice in virtual environments before driving in real conditions, reducing accident risks and fostering the confidence of novice drivers.
+In the entertainment industry, driving simulators provide thrilling experiences for players, who can drive race cars at dizzying speeds or explore open worlds driving different types of vehicles.

 4.2.2 Flight Simulator

-Flight simulators are devices, often associated with video games, that faithfully reproduce the experience of piloting aircraft.
-For example, in pilot training, flight simulators allow aspiring pilots to familiarize themselves with flight controls and procedures in a realistic virtual environment, offering practical and safe training before moving on to real flights.
-In the entertainment industry, flight simulators offer aviation enthusiasts the opportunity to pilot different types of aircraft in varied environments, ranging from civil flight simulations to thrilling aerial combat.
-Additionally, in the aerospace research and development sector, flight simulators are used to test new technologies, assess aircraft safety, and simulate emergency scenarios, contributing to the continuous improvement of aviation.
+Flight simulators are devices, often associated with video games, that faithfully reproduce the experience of flying aircraft.
+For example, in pilot training, flight simulators allow aspiring pilots to familiarize themselves with flight controls and procedures in a realistic virtual environment, providing practical and safe training before real flights.
+In the entertainment industry, flight simulators offer aviation enthusiasts the opportunity to pilot different types of aircraft in various environments, ranging from civilian flight simulations to thrilling air combat.
+Furthermore, in the aerospace research and development sector, flight simulators are used to test new technologies, evaluate aircraft safety, and simulate emergency scenarios, contributing to the ongoing improvement of aviation.

 4.3 Haptic Interfaces